 Slow cooker runner bean chutney

 Runner beans are like any type of beans.
 They should be cooked thoroughly before you consume them.
-Otherwise, you might lose a tooth.
+Otherwise, you might end of with a chewy mouthful which is rather unpleasant.

 As you know, cooking beans sometimes takes a long time.
 Therefore, you should consider saving your time by using a slow cooker.
 The slow cooker will not only cook your runner beans through properly, you don’t have to stand around and wait for the chutney to cook!